Swap Your Water Heater and Save

 The system works like a refrigerator in reverse.
 While a refrigerator pulls heat from inside and dumps it into the surrounding room, a heat-pump water heater pulls heat from the surrounding air and dumps it—at a higher temperature—into a tank to warm up the water inside.

 Benefits of a Heat-Pump Water Heater

-The U.S Environmental Protection Agency (EPA) calculates that a family of four could save $350 annually by switching to a heat pump water heater from a conventional electric unit.
-That adds up to thousands in savings over the heater’s 10-to-15-year lifespan.
+According to an EPA study, a family of four could save $350 annually by switching to a heat-pump water heater from a conventional electric unit––that adds up to thousands in savings over the heater’s 10-to-15-year lifespan.